NLESC-JCER/cpp2wasm/README.md

 The code supplied here should not be used in production as converting JSX in the web browser is slow.
 Better to use [Create React App](http://create-react-app.dev/) which gives you an infrastructure to perform the transformation offline.

-The web application should have a form with a `epsilon` and `guess` input field and a submit button.
+The web application in our example should have a form with a `epsilon` and `guess` input field and a submit button.
 The form in JSX can be written in the following way

 ```{.jsx #react-form}